wp-plugins/ajax-event-calendar/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0.4

-An easy-to-use community calendar and event list that allows authorized users to visual manage events into custom categories.
+An easy-to-use community calendar and event list that allows authorized users to visually manage events into custom categories.

 == Description ==